cupcakes-3/sdk-docs/docs/gassless-experience.md

 ### Register webhook

-You will have to register a webhook, where we will be sending the a `POST` request to verify the sponsoring of the gas.
+You will have to register a webhook, where we will be sending the `POST` request to verify the sponsoring of the gas.

 The requst will have the following body: